Charles Ng: Murder trial

-In February 1999, Ng was convicted of eleven of the twelve homicides: six men, three women, and two male infants.
+After three weeks of deliberations, the jury returned its verdict on February 24, 1999, convicting Ng of first degree murder in eleven of the twelve counts against him, finding that he had murdered Sean Dubs, Deborah Dubs, Harvey Dubs, Clifford Peranteau, Jeffrey Gerald, Michael Carroll, Kathleen Allen, Lonnie Bond, Sr., Lonnie Bond, Jr., Robin Scott Stapley, and Brenda O’Connor.
+The jury found true the multiple-murder special circumstance.
 Jurors found him not guilty on the twelfth charge, the murder of Paul Cosner, even though Lake and Ng had driven Cosner's car for seven months since he went missing in November 1984, and Cosner's California driver's license had been found at the Wilseyville property.
-Ng was sentenced to death, and the presiding judge rejected a motion to reduce the sentence to life imprisonment.
-"Mr. Ng was not under any duress," he said, "nor does the evidence support that he was under the domination of Leonard Lake."
-Ng's prosecution cost the State of California approximately $20 million, at the time the most expensive trial in the state's history.
-It was twice as expensive as the O.J.
-Simpson trial in 1994-1995, which cost $9 million.
+Ng was sentenced to death, and Judge John J. Ryan rejected a motion to reduce the sentence to life imprisonment, saying, "Mr. Ng was not under any duress, nor does the evidence support that he was under the domination of Leonard Lake."
+Ng's prosecution cost the State of California approximately $20 million, at the time the most expensive trial in the state's history, far exceeding that of the O.J.
+Simpson trial in 1994–1995, which cost $9 million.